soxueren/atsd/search/README.md

 metric:mpstat.*cpu*     /* Search for metrics starting with 'mpstat.' and containing 'cpu' */

-location     /* Search for any field name or value containing the word 'location' */
+location     /* Search for any field name or value containing the keyword 'location' */

 location*     /* Search for any field name or value starting with 'location' */

-location baltimore     /* Search for any field name or value containing words 'location' or 'Baltimore' */
+location baltimore     /* Search for any field name or value containing keywords 'location' or 'Baltimore' */

-location AND baltimore     /* Search for any field name or value containing both words 'location' and 'baltimore' */
+location AND baltimore     /* Search for any field name or value containing both keywords 'location' and 'baltimore' */

-location:baltimore     /* Search for series with series tag, metric tag or entity tag named 'location' containing the word 'baltimore' */
+location:baltimore     /* Search for series with series tag, metric tag or entity tag named 'location' containing the keyword 'baltimore' */

 location:balt*     /* Search for series with series tag, metric tag or entity tag named 'location' starting with 'balt' */
 ```